 Unfortunately, not everyone conducts their business with integrity.

-Unfortunately, there are a lot of scams and hoaxes in the market that prey on both present and future homeowners.
+Real estate scams that prey on both present and future homeowners are commonplace.
 With the economy the way it is right now, more cases of people being scammed are beginning to arise across the city.
-In order to help prevent you from falling victim to these scams, in todays post we will be going through the most popular scams and hoaxes out there and how to avoid them.
+In order to help prevent you from falling victim to these scams, in todays post we will be going through the most popular scams out there and how to avoid them.

 3).
-Renting Someone’s House: This disturbing scam happens when a scammer will rent out the home of someone who is simply on an extended vacation or business trip.
-They will often get into the home with a spare key they found, change the locks and forge documents to make it look like they have the authority to rent the place.
+Renting Someone’s House: This disturbing scam happens when a someone rents out the home of someone who is simply on an extended vacation or business trip.
+They will often get into the home with a spare key they found, change the locks and forge documents to make it look like they have the authority to rent or sell the place.
 If you sign on the dotted line and move in, the real homeowner will come home to a new roommate–which is not ideal for them or for you.
 Do your due diligence in verifying all realtors and renters before working with them.